-Professional Associations
+Select Professional Associations:

-Association of Information Technology Professionals, Software & Information Industry Association, Association for computing Machinery, Computing Research Association, Computer Professionals for Social Responsibility, Association for the Advancement of Artificial Intelligence, and International Webmasters Association
+Association of Information Technology Professionals Software & Information Industry Association Association for Computing Machinery Computing Research Association Computer Professionals for Social Responsibility Association for the Advancement of Artificial Intelligence International Webmasters Association

 This information represents possible occupations and strategies for careers with this major.
 As with any job or career, there may be additional qualifications or experience needed.
-For more information and options, make an appointment with Career & Leadership Development or check out our online resources on our website or on myUNW, Career & Leadership Development tab.
+For more information and options, make an appointment with Career Development or check out our online resources on our website or on the ROCK, Career Development tab.